jrs-innovation-center/mysql-query-exam/readme.md

 | LAX |

-4) Provide a distinct list of airlines that conduct flights departing from ATL.
+4) Provide a distinct list of airlines that conducts flights departing from ATL.

 - Points: 5